 - Use of Multi-factor Authentication: Criminals can get access to a victim system by purchasing information from the dark web, through logs of stealer malware, or by brute force.
 This usually occurs when the user leaves the system exposed to the internet.
 Enabling multi-factor authentication is compulsory for remote access tools.
 Systems can also be configured to limit the IP ranges only for the intended users.

 - Backup: Although many users have reported that they do take backup of their vital information, however, the time taken to recover from that backup can be lengthy, hence, they are left with no other choice but to pay the ransom demanded.
-To avoid pay huge amounts to criminals, organization should prepare themselves incase of disaster and how to recover from ransomware quickly should be considered.
+To avoid paying huge amounts to criminals, organizations should prepare themselves in case of disaster and how to recover from ransomware quickly should be considered.

 - Validate Supply Chain: Managed service providers (MSPs) often use cloud management tools.
 If an account is compromised then ransomware can happen.
 Multi-factor authentication is required for any service or system that offers persistent access such as this.

 - Observe Criminal Marketplaces and Infrastructure: Broker access in criminal marketplaces as well as staging command and control infrastructure is a must for attackers.
-Observing threat marketplace can offer insight on what cyber attackers are staging.
-Moreover, potential breaches can be avoided by organization who monitors such criminal marketplaces.
+Observing the threat marketplace can offer insight into what cyber attackers are staging.
+Moreover, potential breaches can be avoided by the organization that monitors such criminal marketplaces.

 and under-utilized by most enterprises.

 Prevent Ransomware attacks with AmbiSecure